NishanHolla/SmartHomePredictor/README.md

-# Flask Analytics and House Price Prediction
+# Smart House Price Prediction and Analytics

 Welcome to our Flask-powered website that seamlessly integrates analytics and sophisticated house price prediction using Python's machine learning capabilities.
 Whether you are a home buyer, seller, or investor, our platform provides valuable insights into property prices around Bangalore.